Outdoor terraces in Quebec: enjoying the summer outdoors

 Grande Allée

-Quebec City's lively patio avenue.
+The avenue of lively terraces in Quebec.
 Bars, breweries, restaurants in a row.
 The place for a summer evening that starts early and ends late.

-Our selection of patios worth the trip, for their view, atmosphere, or menu.
+Our selection of terraces worth the trip, for their view, atmosphere, or menu.

-The Pub Saint-Alexandre patio in Upper Town, with its tables scattered along Rue Saint-Jean, offers direct immersion into neighborhood life.
-Below, the Hotel 71 patio overlooks Place de Paris with a view of the Saint-Lawrence that alone justifies the visit.
+The terrace of Pub Saint-Alexandre in Haute-Ville, with its tables scattered along Saint-Jean street, offers a direct immersion into neighborhood life.
+Below, the terrace of Hôtel 71 overlooks Place de Paris with a view of the Saint Lawrence that alone justifies the visit.

-In the Old Port, several establishments have taken over the quays.
-The view of the illuminated Quebec Bridge at night, seated facing the river, is one of the city's most memorable summer experiences.
+At the Old Port, several establishments have taken over the docks.
+The view of the illuminated Quebec Bridge at night, sitting facing the river, is one of the city’s most memorable summer experiences.

-On the Plains of Abraham, seasonal kiosks offer drinks and snacks.
-With Cap-Diamant and the Quebec flag fluttering in the wind as a backdrop, the atmosphere is both historic and relaxed.
+On the Plains of Abraham, seasonal kiosks offer drinks and bites.
+With Cap-Diamant and the Quebec flag fluttering in the wind as a backdrop, the atmosphere is both heritage-rich and relaxed.

-Iced lattes, fruity cocktails, craft beer: Quebec City's patio drinks have their own culture.
+Iced latte, fruity cocktail, craft beer: terrace drinks in Quebec have their own culture.

 Local

-Quebec microbreweries like Archibald, La Barberie, or Le Corsaire offer summer blondes and whites perfect for long patio afternoons.
+Quebec microbreweries like Archibald, La Barberie, or Le Corsaire offer perfect summer blondes and whites for long terrace afternoons.

 StyleBlonde, White